canonical/k8s-snap/docs/src/snap/howto/epa.md

 sudo k8s kubectl describe node pc6b-rb4-n3
 ```

-This should indicate the presence of the SRIOV device:
+This should indicate the presence of the SR-IOV device:

 ```
 ...